 General note: Players are limited to one vote each regardless of how many characters they have within the body which is voting.

 .
-For example, if the Keeper becomes absent, guild leadership cascades to the prelate of the ruling house and then the prelate of the second highest ranked great house, etc. In the absence of a great house prelate, house leadership cascades to the highest ranking member of the house's preferred order followed by a rank five member of the second ranked order, etc.
+For example, if the Keeper becomes absent, guild leadership cascades to the prelate of the Ruling House and then the prelate of the second highest ranked Greater House, etc. In the absence of a Greater House prelate, leadership cascades firstly to the highest ranking member of the House's preferred profession.

 lasting two days.
 If the motion is successful, the Keeper must immediately rescind his actions if possible, and otherwise ensure that the occurence is not repeated without the express approval of the Landsraad.
 If the motion is defeated (which includes a tied vote), no further motion of Censure can be brought on the matter.

 A member of the Landsraad can bring a motion of Disinvestiture against the Keeper if he feels he is acting persistently improperly, unfairly or against the interests of the guild, or is otherwise unfit for duty.
 The member can start the motion by posting in the Landsraad forum with the subject 'Motion of Disinvestiture' and his greivance in the body.
 The prelate of the Ruling House must then oversee a Lansraad Vote lasting two days.
 If the motion is successful, the Keeper must immediately step down from his post and assume the temporary rank of postulant.
 The prelate of the Ruling House takes temporary command and must begin a Vote of Investiture